marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 the most relevant for me.

-<b> Good programmers known what to write, great ones know what to rewrite (and
+<b> Good programmers known what to write, great ones know what to rewrite and
-reuse).</b>Sharing source code allows other programmers to use your code base to kickstart new projects.
+reuse.</b>Sharing source code allows other programmers to use your code base to kickstart new projects.
 Results is what matters, not effort: starting from a partial solution is better than starting from nothing at all, reusing and adapting is what great programmers do.